3digitdev/iota/README.md

 From here, you can implement your new Module.
-The `run()` function in your module is inherited from the base `Module`, and is called by the `ModuleRunner` if any of your commands are matched by the incoming spoken phrase
+The `run()` function in your module is inherited from the base `Module`, and is called by the `ModuleRunner` if any of your commands are matched by the incoming spoken phrase.

 **For ideas on how to handle parameters on commands, see Vizio or PhilipsHue for examples!**